omise/omise-android/README.md

 })
 ```

-The `Client` class will automatically dispatch the network call on an internal background thread, and will call listener methods on the thread that initially calls the send method.
+The `Client` class will automatically dispatch the network call on an internal background thread, and will call listener methods on the thread that initially calls the `send` method.

 ### Theme customization
-If you wish to customize the elements on the `CreditCardActivity` in order to
+If you wish to customize the elements on the `CreditCardActivity` to
 match your application's branding, you can do so by overriding the following styles
-as shown in the snippet below:
+as shown in the following snippet:

 AndroidManifest.xml
 ```xml